Moving to the UK requires a lot of preparation; this checklist outlines all the steps you need to take before and after you move to the UK.

 It’s important to bear in mind that the UK is made up of four individual countries – England, Scotland, Wales and Northern Ireland – and many in these regions often identify more with regional culture and identity than British culture.
 Having said that, there are no specific rules or customs to follow in any region.
 People are quite relaxed in general and each area, especially the large cities, are quite multicultural.
 Moreover, most city areas have a pub and nightlife culture that lasts late into the night.
 Although the weather isn’t always great, there is a lot of beautiful countryside and some great places to visit in the UK and things to do in London.
 Also don’t forget to visit one of the many festivals in the UK.
 When planning visits, don’t forget the cost of living in the UK is fairly high, especially the cost of living in London, but areas in the northern part of the country are more affordable.

 If you have moved to the UK and would like to meet up with residents from your home country, join one of the international clubs in the UK.
 If you would rather get to know the locals, it is wise to learn a little more about culture and social etiquette in the UK and read up on interesting facts about the UK.
-Try sampling British food to get a real flavour of the country.
+Try sampling British food to get a real flavor of the country.
 We have put together a list of public holidays in the UK.

 Click to go to the top of the guide to moving to the UK.